bhirsch70/Ansible_Tower_Workshop/facilitator_tips_rhgovaws.md

-nsible Workshop Facilitator's Tips - RedHatGov AWS
+Ansible Workshop Facilitator's Tips - RedHatGov AWS
 =========================================

-This guide is designed to help an facilitator create all of the tools/access required to host a workshop and offer up some tips to ensure the workshop runs smoothly.
+This guide is designed to help an facilitator create all of the tools/access required to host a hands-on workshop and offer up some tips to ensure the workshop runs smoothly.
 These instructions can be broken down into several categories.

-* Access to an AWS account, keys, and some working knowledge of EC2, S3, and Route53
+* Access to an AWS account, keys, and some working knowledge of EC2
-* Building AWS instances for students
+* Configuring the workshop lab environment
 * Accessing student documentation and instructor decks
-* Day-Of logistics
+* Onsite logistics

 ## Access to AWS account

 1. Gain access to the [redhatgov.io](https://us-east-1.signin.aws.amazon.com) Amazon AWS account -  Shawn Wells is the owner/maintainer of this account.
 2. An existing administrator (Shawn or other admin) will need to add you as a user to IAM with the following: